fsaantiago/car-website-backend-system/README.md

 It contains the following folder:

-P02-VehiclesAPI Project: This folder ontains the instructions that were followed to build the project correctly.
+P02-VehiclesAPI Project: This folder contains the instructions that were followed to build the project correctly.

 > **Note**: This project was carried out using the **Starter Pack** provided by Udacity during the **Web Services and APIs module**.